PEP: Get the care that fits you

 If you are HIV-negative and think you’ve been exposed to HIV within the last three days, PEP may be right for you.

-Post-exposure prophylaxis, or PEP, is medication you can take after a high-risk exposure to HIV.
-A high-risk exposure may include:
+Post-exposure prophylaxis, or PEP, is medication you can take after an exposure to HIV that can prevent HIV infection.
+An exposure may include:

-You should take PEP as soon as possible after a high-risk exposure to HIV.
-PEP works best if you take it within the first few hours of possible exposure, yet it’s been shown to be effective up to 72 hours after a high-risk event.
-Every minute counts!
+You should take PEP as soon as possible after an exposure to HIV.
+PEP works best if you take it within the first 24 hours of possible exposure, and it’s been shown to be effective up to 72 hours after an exposure.
+You should take PEP even while waiting for your test results.

-After 72 hours, PEP isn’t effective, so your health care provider won’t prescribe it.
+After 72 hours, PEP isn’t effective, so a health care provider won’t prescribe it.

 Any health care provider can prescribe PEP.
-You can visit your provider, community health center, urgent care center, or emergency room for a prescription.
+You can visit a provider, community health center, urgent care center, or emergency room for a prescription.

-During the visit, the provider will ask you questions about your high-risk exposure and about the HIV status of you and your partners.
-They will order tests for HIV and STDs and may discuss a variety of ways to prevent HIV in the future, including pre-exposure prophylaxis, or PrEP.
+During the visit, the health care provider will ask you questions about your an exposure and about the HIV status of you and your partners.
+They will order tests for HIV and STDs/STIs and may discuss a variety of ways to prevent HIV in the future, including pre-exposure prophylaxis, or PrEP.

 If you are HIV-negative (or don’t know) and decide to take PEP, you will need to:

 PEP is usually covered by health insurance.
 If you don’t have insurance, or if you have insurance but can’t afford the co-pays for PEP medications, the nPEP Program may be able to cover the cost.
-Contact nPEP as soon as you can.
+The “n” in “nPEP” just means that the HIV exposure was non-work related.
+Contact the nPEP Program as soon as you can.

-After taking PEP, your provider may recommend taking PrEP to protect against future exposure to HIV.
-And if you miss the 72-hour window for taking PEP, your proper may start you on PrEP as a part of your self-care routine.
+After taking PEP, a provider may recommend taking PrEP to protect against future exposure to HIV.
+And if you miss the 72-hour window for taking PEP, a health care provider may start you on PrEP as a part of your self-care routine.
 Learn more about PrEP.

 Search for services near you.